MAP Calculator (Mean Arterial Pressure)

-The mean arterial pressure (MAP) is defined as an approximation of a time-weighted average of blood pressure values in large system arteries during the cardiac cycle.
+The mean arterial pressure (MAP) is defined as an approximation of the time-weighted average for blood pressure in large system arteries during the cardiac cycle.
 It is directly related to the cardiac output.
-If you would like to learn more about the pressure itself, understand its definition, and see the pressure formula, visit our pressure calculator.
+If you would like to learn more about pressure itself, understand its definition, and see the pressure formula, visit our pressure calculator.

 To calculate the MAP, you need two values - you systolic and diastolic blood pressure.
 They are usually given in the form XX/YY, where XX is the systolic pressure, and YY - the diastolic.
 For example, a person with blood pressure 120/80 has SBP = 120 mmHg, and DBP = 80 mmHg.
 In the next paragraph, we will teach you how to measure blood pressure.

 What exactly are the systole and diastole?
 To put it simply, systole is the contraction phase in the human heart, when blood is pumped from the heart to the circulation.
 During the diastole phase, also called a relaxation phase, the ventricles are filled with blood.
 Blood pressure is much higher during the systole than during the diastole.